tommasomoretti/nameless-analytics-tables/README.md

 ### GTM performances
+This is the schema of the GTM performances table function.

 | Column                        | Type      | Description                                                  |
 |-------------------------------|-----------|--------------------------------------------------------------|
 | user_date                     | DATE      | Date associated with the user                                |